Click here to sign up for my free Rick’s Tech Tips Newsletter!

-When I load Task Manager it shows 11 processes running at the same time for Google Chrome even though I only have the program running three times.
+When I load Task Manager it shows 11 processes running at the same time for Google Chrome even though I only six tabs open.

 Could that be because my PC has a virus?
 My Norton Antivirus isn’t catching it if it is.
 Thanks.